balk77/balk77.github.io/docs/basic_configuration.md

 ![](pictures/PXL_20240216_094727167~2-small.jpg)

 ### Connect your phone
+**WARNING: Your phone disconnect from your currect wifi network.
+Make sure you save any unsaved work!**

 Open the wifi access point selection screen on your phone, similar to how you would connect to a public hotspot.
 On an android phone, you can swipe from the top of your screen down.
 If you use IoS on an Apple iPhone or a different flavour of Androud, it looks different.

 The screenshots in these steps are for a version of Android, but are similar to the screens on other operating systems.